As populists surge, Nordic consensus politics fray

 Once immigration champions, Sweden’s Moderates Party have discussed cutting the number of child asylum seekers and the government is debating a clampdown on an influx of Roma beggars.

 The Nordic model still has some influence.
-In Sweden, an unprecedented deal between center left and center right was struck last year which, while unpopular on the right, still allows Prime Minister Stefan Lofven to pass his budgets, if little else.
+In Sweden, an unprecedented deal between centre left and centre right was struck last year which, while unpopular on the right, still allows Prime Minister Stefan Lofven to pass his budgets, if little else.

 And the Danish government may well manage coalitions on various issues.